-Self-esteem: What is it?
+Self-Esteem: What is it?

-Self-esteem is the value that we attribute to ourselves.
-It is a subjective appraisal of ourself, and it does not necessarily have anything to do with how others perceive us.
+Self-Esteem is the value that we attribute to ourselves.
+It is the subjective appraisal of ourself, and it does not necessarily have anything to do with how others perceive us.

-Low self-esteem may contribute to psychological problems such as self-doubt, anxiety, depressive symptoms, and loneliness.
+Low self-esteem may contribute to psychological problems such as: self-doubt, anxiety, depressive symptoms, and loneliness.